pkschrank/group-project-2/README.md

 4. Bollinger Bands, developed by John Bollinger, gauge volatility to determine if an asset is over or undervalued.
 The center line is the 20-day SMA while the upper and lower bands are two standard deviations above and below the mid line.
 The lines contract when volatility is low and expand when volatility is high.

 ## Buy Signal Conditions
-The goal is to buy low and sell high.
-This application generates a buy signal target variable of 1 when all of the following are true:
+Buy low and sell high is the goal.
+This application generates a buy signal target variable of 1 when all the following are true:
 1. The Relative Strength Indicator (RSI) is less than 50.
 2. The MACD is less than zero.
 3. The last closing price is less than the Bollinger mid line.